 What Types of Injuries are Covered by Workers’ Compensation?

-Some common workplace injuries that typically qualify for workers’
+Some common workplace injuries that typically qualify for workers’ compensation include:

 - Sprains, dislocations, or broken bones

 - Concussions or any type of head injury

 - Lacerations, scrapes, or bruises

 - Disc, back, or spinal cord injuries